ebanner/advent-of-code-leaderboard/README.md

 # advent-of-code-leaderboard

-Slackbot which posts a daily collaborative AoC leaderboard (updated throughout the day) and message notifications when someone gets a Star ⭐️
+Slackbot which posts a daily collaborative AoC leaderboard (updated every 15 minutes) and message notifications when someone gets a Star ⭐️

 ## Features